-We have restated our 2021 environmental data (i.e. emissions, methodologies and with more accurate data obtained.
-As a result, Scope 2 emissions only resulted in a minimal change of a 0.6% increment energy consumption figures.
+We have restated our 2021 environmental data (i.e. emissions, fuel, electricity consumption) in this Sustainability Report due to an improvement in our data collection methodologies and with more accurate data obtained.
+As a result, our Scope 1 emissions have increased by 6.3% as compared to the level of emissions reported in financial year 2021 due to the inclusions of refrigerants in our GHG inventory.
+Our Scope 2 emissions only resulted in a minimal change of a 0.6% increment as compared to the level of emissions previously report due more accurate energy consumption figures.